Havaianas: Brand identity and extension

 Brand identity also contributes to Havaianas's global outreach.
 The company has leveraged Brazil's positive identity to build a successful brand.
 As a result, advertisements for Havaianas and the shoes themselves are colorful and simple.
 The product's most well-known slogan is "The Legitimate Ones" since, due to its success, many other companies have launched similar products to compete with Havaianas.
 Entire shops devoted to the brand exist internationally and the shoes are sold in over 80 countries, including those who experience varying climates.
 Brand extension has been utilized as an effective way to mitigate this seasonality.
 The brand has extended to include towels, sunglasses, and espadrilles.
 In most recent years, several ranges have been launched, such as a flat range, a sunglasses range, and a clothing collection.
 The usage of these techniques has reached people from all classes and from different areas across the globe.
 Millions of people wear Havaianas, whether it be in the form of flip-flops, apparel, or accessories.

-The present
+Present

-The brand is highly successful and Havaianas are worn by customers around the world.
-However, Alpargatas S.A., Havaianas's manufacturing company, was previously owned by J&F Investments.
-Alleged discussions of bribery took place and has hurt J&F Investments economically.
-As of July 2017, Alpargatas is owned by three Brazilian companies, Itaúsa, Cambuhy Investimentos and Brasil Warrant.
+In 2017 the brand was sold to a new pool of investors made up of Cambuhy Investimentos Ltda, Itaúsa Investimentos SA and the fund Brasil Warrant for 3.5 billion reais (US$1.1 billion).
+Previously Alpargatas S.A., Havaianas's manufacturing company, was owned by J&F Investments.
+Alleged discussions of bribery took place and has hurt J&F Investimentos economically.
+Now Alpargatas is owned by three Brazilian companies, Itaúsa, Cambuhy Investimentos and Brasil Warrant.